BCS states and D-wave condensates in the 2D Hubbard model: Results

-We begin with results, in Fig.\ \ref{dwave} for the condensates $\D_{1,2,3}$ vs.\ $U=0-10$ at a fixed density $f=0.8$ with $N=20$, on a $10\times 10$ lattice.
+We begin with results, in Fig.\ \ref{dwave}, for the real part of condensates $\D_{1,2,3}$ vs.\ $U=1-8.5$ at a fixed density $f=0.8$ with $N=20$, on a $10\times 10$ lattice.
 Obviously the s-wave ($\D_2$) and s$_{x^2+y^2}$ ($\D_3$) condensates are negligible compared to the d-wave condensate ($\D_1$) in the range of moderate interaction $2\le U \le 5$.
 The bars shown on d-wave data points represent the standard deviation, not the standard error, and are an indication of the deviation in the order parameter among local minima (obtained with independent starting points) at the same coupling and density.

 The d-wave condensate for densities in the range ${0.4\le f \le 1}$ is shown in Figs.\ \ref{d3d} and \ref{topview}, again at $N=20$ on a $10\times 10$ lattice.
-This should be compared the results for $\D_2$ and $\D_3$ shown, on the same scale and parameter range, in Figs.\ \ref{s3d} and \ref{v3d} respectively.
-From Fig.\ \ref{topview} we see that the d-wave order parameter peaks in the region of coupling $2\le U \le 5$ and density $0.75\le f \le 0.85$, while the s-wave and s$_{x^2+y^2}$ are negligible by comparison, and show no significant peaks in the condensate.
-It should be noted is that these figures were created by graphic software which interpolates values from the coarse discretization of the $U-f$ plane to produce a surface which, for the sake of clarity, is smoother in appearance than what would be obtained from, e.g., a simple histogram of the data.
+This should be compared with the results for $\D_2$ and $\D_3$ shown, on the same scale and parameter range, in Figs.\ \ref{s3d} and \ref{v3d} respectively.
+From the top down view in Fig.\ \ref{topview} we see that the d-wave order parameter peaks in the region of coupling $2\le U \le 5$ and density $0.78\le f \le 0.85$, while the s-wave and s$_{x^2+y^2}$ are negligible by comparison, and show no significant peaks in the condensate.
+It should be noted that the 3D figures were created by graphic software which interpolates values from the coarse discretization of the $U-f$ plane to produce a surface which, for the sake of clarity, is smoother in appearance than what would be obtained from, e.g., a simple histogram of the data.
 The actual discretization in most cases is $\D U = 0.5, \D f = 0.05$.

+The maximum of the condensation peak is in the neighborhood of $U=4, f=0.8$.
+There is another recent work, using quite different methods, that also finds a condensate near these parameters \cite{Pfaffian2}.